gopidoshi/Team_Unicorn_WiT_Hackathon/README.md

 - Sends notification to a person in mere few seconds

 #### Solution URL
-The solution has been deployed on the IBM cloud foundry: https://managerial.eu-gb.cf.appdomain.cloud/
+The solution has been deployed on the IBM cloud: https://managerial.eu-gb.cf.appdomain.cloud/

 #### Scalability